Introduction

 Compared to other types of autoimmune encephalitis, most people affected have a favourable outlook.
 Acute symptoms typically begin improving within days to weeks of initiating treatment.

 Due to the possibility of relapse, long-term monitoring is important.
-However, about 40-50% of those with MOGAD only experience one episode of symptoms.
+However, about ~50% of those with MOGAD only experience one episode of symptoms.
 Some studies have shown that individuals who continue to test positive for the MOG antibody appear to have a higher chance of relapse.
-The occurrence of relapse can involve the development of a new neurological symptom or worsening of an old symptom.
+The occurrence of relapse can involve the development of a new neurological symptom (typically affecting the eye (causing optic neuritis) or spinal cord (transverse myelitis)) or worsening of old symptom.

 In children, complete recovery from the initial onset of symptoms is common.
 Children who present with ADEM appear more likely to experience MOGAD only once.